swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   /// Compares less than or equal to all positive normal numbers.
 There may
   /// be smaller positive numbers, but they are "subnormal", meaning that
+  /// they are represented with less precision than normal numbers.
+  /// Corresponds to the C macros `FLT_MIN`, `DBL_MIN`, etc.  The naming of
+  /// those macros is slightly misleading, because subnormals, zeros, and
-  /// they are represented with less precision than normal numbers. static var leastNormalMagnitude: Self { get }
+  /// negative numbers are smaller than this value. static var leastNormalMagnitude: Self { get }

   /// The least positive number.